eugenium/eugenium.github.io/Students/index.md

 ---

 I am leading a research group currently focused on the following themes<br>
-1) Large scale distributed & privacy preserving deep learning - including topic such as decentralized learning and federated learning<br>
+1) Large scale communication-efficient pre-training - including model parallelism, data parallelism, and privacy and heterogeneity in federated learning<br>
 2) Distribution shifts - including topics such as continual learning and domain adaptation<br>
-3) Applications - particularly in healthcare and 3D vision <br>
+3) Learning more efficient optimizers (learned optimizers)

 Our group members: